Developer Needs and Feasible Features for AI Assistants in IDEs: BACKGROUND

 Moreover, existing studies tend to treat developers as a single user group, overlooking differences across adoption stages~\cite{sergeyuk2025human}.
 However, industry practice suggests that design and feature prioritization must account for the heterogeneous needs of distinct groups: Adopters, Churners, and Non-Users~\cite{rogers2014diffusion, amershi2019guidelines}.
 These groups not only engage (or not) with AI tools differently, but also hold divergent mental models, trust levels, and expectations, which may lead to different product requirements or marketing strategies.
 Recognizing these ``personas'' is necessary to design AI assistants that support retention, re-engagement, or onboarding.

 At the same time, even when user needs are clearly articulated, translating them into product decisions remains a challenge.
 Feature roadmaps must also reflect internal constraints such as technical feasibility, resource allocation, and infrastructure readiness.
 Traditional prioritization techniques, such as expert panels and surveys, often fall short by providing limited collective insights or biased individual opinions~\cite{avella2016delphi}.
 An alternative approach, prediction markets, has been shown to effectively aggregate collective expert judgment to forecast the likelihood of specific outcomes~\cite{wolfers2004prediction}.
-A prediction market is a structured method wherein participants buy and sell predictions about future events, effectively leveraging the ``wisdom of the crowd'' to estimate probabilities accurately~\cite{wolfers2004prediction, arrow2008promise}.